seanthegeek/yaramail/_sources/tutorial.md.txt

-Users will often send marketing (i.e., junk) mail to a phishing report inbox, which can be a significant contributor to alert fatigue for those who are triaging the inbox.
+Users will often send marketing (i.e., junk) mail to a phishing report inbox, which can be a significant contributor to alert fatigue for those who are doing inbox triage.
 YARA rules can help reduce this noise.

 Start by looking through junk emails that have been reported.
 Make note of words or phrases that are common across different marketing campaigns,